oracle-livelabs/goldengate/oci-ggs-to-kafka/replicat/replicat.md

 ## Introduction

-This lab walks you through the steps to create a replicat for OCI GoldenGate for Big Data Deployment.
+This lab walks you through the steps to create a replicat for OCI GoldenGate  Deployment.

 Estimated time: 5 minutes